HannahClare28/HannahClare28.github.io/_includes/contact.md

         <div style="text-align:center">
           If you like my pictures, get in contact with me and leave a message.
           <br/> <br/>
-          The best way to keep up with my work is to follow my Instagram account hannahclare_p
+          The best way to keep up with my work is to follow my Instagram account below
           <br/> <br/>
         </div>
         <div class="row" style="text-align:center">